ibm-cloud-docs/watson-assistant/add-custom-extension.md

     ![Extension tile with "Finish setup" indicator](images/extension-finish-setup.png)

-1. Click the tile and repeat the configuration process, specifying the values you want to use for the Live environment.
+1. Click the tile and then click **Add** to repeat the configuration process, specifying the values you want to use for the Live environment.